ishanmehra/Rate-limiter/prompts.md

 - Iterative refinement through follow-up questions improves code quality
 - LLMs are particularly helpful for handling edge cases and security considerations
 - Documentation and testing strategies benefit significantly from LLM assistance

----

-*Note: This project demonstrates effective collaboration between human developers and LLMs to create production-quality code with proper documentation and testing strategies.*